fberressem/Tennis/Report.md

 ### Results

 The reinforcement agents as described above reach the required average score (averaged over the last 100 episodes) of **`+0.5`** after about 4100 episodes.
 At their peak performance they achieve an average score of more than **`+0.93`** in training mode, while in evaluation mode they reach an astonishing average score of more than **`+2.5`**.
 In evaluation mode the ball was dropped only three times in 100 matches, with all the other matches reaching the timeout limit, which implies that the performance is close to optimal.
+Hence, the agents learned to cooperate very well and master this task of playing tennis with flying colors.

 ![results](https://github.com/fberressem/Tennis/blob/master/Results.png)

 In general, the agent performs quite well.
 However, in the following there are some suggestions on how performance and especially the training speed may still be improved.

+### Future Improvements

+There are some improvements that may be implemented in the future:

+1. To make training more stable, one might change the fixed Q-targets part to *double Q-Learning* such that the choice of actions while interacting with the environment is done using either one of the neural networks with the update rules being applied accordingly.
+In this case, there would be no dedicated *target network* anymore, while training should still be improved, as the networks would still be regularizing each other.

+2. One might modify the rewards the agent sees to steer its behavior, e.g. by punishing giving an reward for small-valued actions to avoid hectic behaviour.
+However, this has to be done with great care as to avoid the agent learning a wrong behavior by relying on those additional rewards.

+3. One could add prioritization in the replay buffer which could take into account how successful (or unsuccessful) the episodes they stem from were.
+This might improve stability of learning as learning about very good or very bad actions would be emphasized.
+In this implementation I tried to add an additional replay buffer for positive examples, such that the (in the beginning rarely occuring) positive experiences are utilized more efficiently.
+However, this did not significantly improve the performance in the conducted tests, which may be due to an additionally introduced bias by reusing these memories more often than others.

+4. The final experiences from all the episodes ending due to the time limit could be disregarded when learning, as they are not representative for the value of the state.
+That is, the agent does not know about whether the next state is a terminal one or not when calculating its expected return, so that when training on this memory, it skews the value of the state, making training less stable.
+Hence, the performance might be improved by disregarding all next-to-terminal states in the training phase.

+5. It might be beneficial to use **Trust Region Policy Optimization** (TRPO) rather than gradient descent based methods, as they guarantee policy improvement in every step and convergence to the optimum under some (often met) conditions.
+This might lead to a significant improvement, as the application of gradient descent is quite unstable with two agents interacting with each other because for both agents, the environment seems to be very unstable.

+5. Better architectures might be found using grid-searching or more sophisticated methods, like evolutionary algorithms.
+Given that the agent already performs quite well, this might be fruitful thing to, as in principle the agent is working and on only wants to step training up a notch.